You have no items in your shopping cart.

 Maryland waterfowl hunters all know about the infamous Chesapeake Bay, which offer excellent hunting opportunities for scoters and long-tailed ducks, plus canvasbacks, scaup, ringnecks, buffleheads and goldeneyes.
 As far as specifics about public land, Fishing BayWildlife Management Area is one of the largest at 29,000 acres.
 It's a great choice for those just starting, as well as experience waterfowl hunters.
 Another option, while not as large in size, is the 1,120-acre Taylors Island, which is rated as one of the most popular places for to hunt mallards in the state.

-For a full list of public land opportunities click here!
+For a full list of Maryland public land opportunities take a look!

 2019 Total Duck Harvest - 406,900

 The North American Central Flyway goes right through the state of North Dakota and is one of the busiest routes for birds between northern Canada and the Gulf Coast.
 As far as landscape, there's quite a lot of variety.
 The east is flat, fertile farmland, while the west is more rugged with rolling hills and buttes.
 If you're looking for lakes, rivers and wetlands you might want to check out both ends of the state for the best waterfowl hunting opportunities.

 Some of the most popular waterfowl hunting areas include the Missouri River corridor and the Prairie Pothole region.
 If you're a good talker, you might want to knock on the door of a few landowners as it's been known that many will give permission to hunt their land.
 Lastly, waterfowl hunters can enjoy the state's many public lands including wildlife management areas, PLOTS, state school lands, and more than 230,000 aces of waterfowl production areas.